poulav/poulav/README.md

 ### Hi there 👋

-# DevOps Engineer Portfolio
+# Technical Specialist Portfolio

-Welcome to my DevOps Engineer portfolio!
+Welcome to my Technical Specialist Portfolio!
 I'm passionate about leveraging cutting-edge technologies to streamline development, deployment, and operations processes.
 With a strong background in various tools and technologies, I'm dedicated to creating efficient and scalable solutions.

 ## About Me